Lulu (opera): Dramatic

 The character of Lulu has been described as embodying both elements of female sexuality's dualism, earth-mother and whore.
 In the words of Karl Kraus, she is the woman "who became the destroyer of all because everyone destroyed her".
 Berg's involvement with the lower depths of society in his two dramatic works, Wozzeck and Lulu, surprised even Schoenberg.
 Like Wozzeck, Lulu is social criticism, a tragedy in which the protagonists are portrayed as victims, gradually becoming enslaved to social forces they are too weak to deal with.
+Significantly, Lulu is canonically startlingly young, only about 15 years of age when the drama begins, and Schigolch, who may or may not be her father, is implied to have been her first sexual experience.
 Palindromes in the piece take many forms, such as the rise and fall of Lulu and the recycling of the actors: the three men whose deaths she contributes to become Lulu's three clients, and the man she murdered murders her.
 Alwa, thought to be the antithesis of Lulu, was changed from Wedekind's dramatist to Berg's composer and is assumed to be a stand-in for Berg himself.
 In all cases, the music underscores and confirms Berg's dramatic allusions.